venk120soft/react-learnings/README.md

     }
 }
 ```
+# What is Heigher Order Component (HOC)?
+A higher-order component is a function that takes a React component class, and returns another React component class.
+The wrapping component provided by the library renders your component in its rendermethod and forwards the props to it, but also adds some useful behavior.

 # React Interview Questions & Answers

 > Click :star:if you like the project.
 Pull Request are highly appreciated.
 Follow me [@SudheerJonna](https://twitter.com/SudheerJonna) for technical updates.